Best Pre-Workout Supplement Reviews

 This is not to say that marketing is bad or that you can never trust what a company says about itself.
 You just have to educate yourself and learn to look at supplements with a knowledgeable eye.

-This is because there is research and science behind creatine use.
+This is because there are research and science behind creatine use.
 It is safe when used in the proper doses.
-It is not something to be taken every day, but is something you can take for specific workouts, just prior to starting them.
+It is not something to be taken every day but is something you can take for specific workouts, just prior to starting them.